Trains from Venice

 Book this at the German Railways website int.bahn.de.

-Booking opens up to 6 months ahead, You print your own ticket or can show it on your laptop or phone.
-I recommend registering when prompted so you can log in & check your bookings or re-print tickets at any time.
+Booking opens up to 6 months ahead, I recommend registering when prompted so you can log in & check or re-print your tickets at any time.
+You print your own ticket or can show it on your phone.

 Tip: If you have a sleeping-car ticket, you can use the ΦBB Lounge at Innsbruck Hbf between trains, with tea, coffee, soft drinks & free WiFi.

-• Step 2, travel from Innsbruck to Hamburg by Nightjet sleeper train, leaving Innsbruck Hbf 20:44 arriving Hamburg Hbf at 08:47 next morning.
+• Step 2, travel from Innsbruck to Hamburg by Nightjet, leaving Innsbruck Hbf 20:44, arriving Hamburg Hbf 08:47.

-From the timetable change on 10 December 2023 this train is operated by a new generation Nightjet train with 1 & 2 bed sleepers all with shower & toilet, 4-berth comfort couchettes, individual mini cabins and ordinary seats, see the new generation Nightjet page for a guide to on-board accommodation.
+This is a new generation Nightjet train with 1 & 2 bed sleepers with shower & toilet, 4-berth comfort couchettes, individual mini cabins and ordinary seats, see the new generation Nightjet guide.
 The sleeping-car attendant can serve drinks, snacks & light meals from a room service menu.
 A light breakfast is included in sleepers, couchettes & mini cabins.

 Fares start at €59.90 in a mini cabin or 4-berth couchettes, €109.90 in a 2-bed sleeper or €159.90 in a single-bed sleeper, all per person per berth.
 Fares vary like air fares, so book ahead.